 The 16 hours and 49 minutes between school ending one day and beginning the next is a lonely, frightening and dangerous time for our unaccompanied homeless youth – those who cannot live, or live safely, with a parent or legal guardian, and do not have a fixed overnight residence.
 Most ‘couch surf’ – staying with extended family or friends, often moving weekly or even daily.
 Others sleep in cars, abandoned buildings and parks.

-Project 16:49 is a local non-profit organization serving Rock County’s unaccompanied homeless teens.
-We believe every child deserves an opportunity to succeed.
+Project 16:49 is a local non-profit organization serving Rock County’s unaccompanied homeless youth ages 14 to 21.
+We believe every young person deserves an opportunity to succeed.
 To that end, Project 16:49 ensures access to the services and support these students need to remain in school, graduate and become self-sufficient adults.
-This is accomplished primarily through two avenues:
+See our Program Summary below for more information.

 Who We Serve

 Our target population is unaccompanied homeless youth who are enrolled (or eligible and willing to be enrolled) in a Rock County school district or a GED program.
 Every year, Rock County school districts identify more than 300 youth who meet the criteria of being both homeless (not having an overnight residence that is fixed, regular or adequate) and unaccompanied (not in the physical custody of a parent or guardian).
 Predictably, graduation rates for this population are low (75%).

 The reasons for these students’ situations are varied, but most often include serious family conflict, abuse or neglect, domestic violence, parental rejection or abandonment, parental incarceration or criminal behaviors, and/or parents with untreated addictions or mental health problems.
 The majority of this population come from a background of poverty.

 Among the youth we serve:

 - 60% have been physically or sexually abused

 - 1/3 have spent time in foster care